MarinaMyburgh/pxt-OD01/README.md

-# OD01 OLED MakeCode Package
+# ☒CHIP OD01

-This is the MakeCode Package for SSD1306 OLED controller.
+This is the MakeCode Package for ☒CHIP OD01

 ## Hardware Setup
 1. Insert the OD01 display into the I2C ports on the break out board.